Harriss1989/History-of-SuperMario/README.md

     * When visiting this site, I want the option to be kept up to date with any information regarding the franchise, or any changes to the website.

-# Stucture
+# Structure
-The site consists of three main pages, Super Mario, Characters, Newsletter and a hiddin thank you page when all user detail are entered into the form and submited.
+The site consists of three main pages, Super Mario, Characters, Newsletter and a hidden thank you page when all user detail are entered into the form and submited.
 # Design

-The site design evolved over time from the origanl plans, feed back from user input made me re-think the layout as there was alot of information on one page.
+The site design evolved over time from the origanal plans, feed back from user input made me re-think the layout as there was alot of information on one page.
 After thinking from a users perspective I decided to redisign the site just focusing on Super Mario and the main five character's.
 The site consists of a main informtion page with a breif history of Super Mario, a list of the main titles from the franchise and on which consloe it was released for.
 The second page consists of a character bio, giving a description of the main five characters and there abilities thorought the series.
 The third page is a sign up to newsletter, once details are added it brings the user to a hidden thank you page.

 ## Google Fonts:
 Google fonts were used to import the "Mochiy Pop One" and  "Nunito" font into the style.css file which is used on all pages throughout the project.